WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_2.md

 And when I looked, behold, a hand was stretched out to me, and behold, a scroll of a book was in it.

 ###### 10
 And he spread it before me.
-And it had writing on the front and on the back, and there were written on it words of lamentation and mourning and woe. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And it had writing on the front and on the back, and there were written on it words of lamentation and mourning and woe.

 ***